 Applications for admission to a school of osteopathic medicine are processed through the American Association of Colleges of Osteopathic Medicine (AACOM) website.
 Deadlines vary by school but early in the fall semester the year preceding desired admission is the best time to apply.
 Strong applicants will be invited for on campus interviews.

-For additional information or advisement, contact Dr. Diane Dixon or Dr. Ning Wu in the Department of Biological Sciences OR Dr. Steve McKim, Dr. Tim Smith, or Dr. Jonathan Zhang in the Department of Chemistry, Computer, or Physical Science.
+For additional information or advisement, contact Dr. Diane Dixon, Dr. Ning Wu, or Dr. Melissa Brewer in the Department of Biological Sciences or Dr. Tim Smith or Dr. Steve McKim in the Department of Chemistry, Computer, or Physical Science.

 Nursing is an exciting and rewarding profession that involves both the art and the science of nursing.
 Professional nurses are in high demand in today’s health care system.
 Professional nurses are recognized for their skills, judgment and decision making ability.
 Research has shown that there is a direct correlation between successful patient recovery and the number of baccalaureate nurses providing care.